 Back of the wagon:

-· Custom carpeted plywood cabinet, tilting fridge mount and stainless covered fold out table.
+· Custom carpeted plywood cabinet, tilting fridge mount and stainless steel covered fold out table.
 This unit still enable the use of the 3rd row seats

 · 20L water container